-The DWI attorneys at Villani & DeLuca, P.C., located in Ocean County, New Jersey, are trained and certified in New Jersey's complex breath testing equipment, the Dräger Alcotest® 7110.
-This device, although extremely sensitive, is also complicated to maintain, calibrate and administer properly.
+The DWI attorneys at Villani ., located in Ocean County, New Jersey, are trained and certified in New Jersey's complex breath testing equipment, the Dräger Alcotest® 7110.
+This device is extremely sensitive and complicated to maintain, calibrate and administer properly.

 20 Minute Observation